mavenpcs/food-delivery-service/README.md

     -  The Customer can order ingredients for the selected menu.
 - Consequently, you must use the API under Vendors if you wish to add a restaurant and add foods to it.
 - On each restaurant page, we show a random review.
+- Caveat: Your cart will be cleared automatically if you add an item from a different restaurant than the current one.

 # Endpoints
 ##### All